trevorftp/psychopomp-docs/index.md

 Welcome to the **Psychopomp Gold Modding Documentation**!
 This resource will guide you through the tools, techniques, and best practices for creating mods.

+**BEWARE THOUGH!** This webpage contains spoilers about the game.
+You could probably tell, but the warning is still here.

 ---

 ## Contents